epigama/chatup/README.md

 ### Show some :heart: and star the repo to support the project
 ## Screenshots of the Project
-These are the temporary screen shots
+These are the temporary screen shots,